Kelsea Ballerini's Ex Shares Statement Ahead of Her Tell-All Interview

-Kelsea Ballerini's Ex-Husband Morgan Evans Shares Statement Ahead of Her Tell-All 'Call Her Daddy' Interview
+Kelsea Ballerini's Ex-Husband Morgan Evans Shares Statement Ahead of Her Tell-All Interview

 Morgan Evans is speaking out ahead of ex Kelsea Ballerini's tell-all interview.
 One day before the release of Ballerini's interview on the Call Her Daddy podcast, Evans took to Twitter to react to her forthcoming claims.